-To add content of your own (for example HTML pages, images, downloadable files, etc.) to the Tomcat installation of LISTSERV Maestro, you simply create a new context and put your files into that context.
+To add content of your own (e.g. HTML pages, images, downloadable files, etc.) to the Tomcat installation of LISTSERV Maestro, you simply create a new context and put your files into that context.
 The files are then accessible using the URLs in that context.

 Out of the box, Maestro does not support content or pages that are not part of a context.
-However, it is possible to support such content or pages once some additional configuration steps are taken (see Section 25.2 Defining the Default Context for details).
+However, it is possible to support such content or pages once some additional configuration steps are taken (see Section 26.2.2 Defining the Default Context).

-25.1 Adding Content as a New Context
+26.2.1 Adding Content as a New Context